I'm Nathan Lemay and this is my blog.

-I work full time as a Privacy Engineer on Google's Mergers and Acquisitions team—thoughts and opinions on this blog are my own.
-I previously worked as a Software Engineer on GoDaddy's Digital Crimes Unit and Child Safety team focused on combatting online abuse.
+I work full time as a Senior Privacy Engineer at Robinhood—thoughts and opinions on this blog are my own.
+I previously worked as a Privacy Engineer on Google's Mergers and Acquisitions team, as well as being a Senior Software Engineer on GoDaddy's Digital Crimes Unit and Child Safety teams.

 Canceling Your Subscription